 Skip to main content

-What is a known traveler number on a Global Entry card?
+What is a Known Traveler Number on a Global Entry card?

-Chase Sapphire Reserve® You've been approved for Global Entry and are now wondering how to use your Global Entry card when traveling.
+You've been approved for Global Entry and are now wondering how to use your Global Entry card when traveling.
 You may also be wondering about the Known Traveler Number (KTN) that appears on your Global Entry card and how it works.

 Your Known Traveler Number (KTN)

-Global Entry helps expedite United States entry for travelers and provides TSA PreCheck as part of its membership benefits.
+Global Entry helps expedite United States entry for travelers and provides TSA PreCheck® as part of its membership benefits.
 TSA PreCheck provides expedited security checks at about 200 select U.S. airports.

 If you have a Global Entry or TSA PreCheck membership (or both), the nine-digit Known Traveler Number is used to identify you when booking travel.
 When you enter a participating entry point, this number can help you pass through the expedited security lane.
-That's why you may want to include your KTN number when filling out your profile for frequent flyer travel accounts and buying plane tickets.
+That's why you may want to include your KTN when filling out your profile for frequent flyer travel accounts and buying plane tickets.

-Where is the known traveler number on your Global Entry card?
+Where is the Known Traveler Number on your Global Entry card?

 How do I get my Known Traveler Number?